CoTAL: Human-in-the-Loop Prompt Engineering for Generalizable Formative Assessment Scoring and Feedback: Analyzing RQ1: CoTAL Generalizability Across Multiple Connected Domains

 \subsection{Rules Task}

 Performance results for the \textit{Rules Task} comparing CoTAL and the Baseline are presented in Table \ref{tab:rules_results}.

-The \textit{Rules Task} Baseline implementation resulted in an average QWK of 0.826 across each subscore.\footnote{Among the metrics we report, the two aggregate measures include: (1) average subscore QWK, calculated as the mean of the QWK values across all rubric subscores (e.g., R1 to R9 for \Rules), i.e., $\frac{1}{n} \sum_{i=1}^{n} \text{QWK}(S_i, \hat{S}_i)$; and (2) Total Score QWK, computed as $\text{QWK}(\hat{T}, \sum_{i=1}^{n} S_i)$, where $\hat{T}$ is the LLM's predicted Total Score, $\sum_{i=1}^{n} S_i$ is the sum of ground truth subscores, and $n$ is the number of subscores defined by the rubric.} Applying CoTAL resulted in an average QWK of 0.916, which represents an average increase of 0.090 (10.9\% ) over the Baseline while using CoTAL.
-By itself, the Baseline implementation provided good results with 7/9 Baseline subscores showing ``strong" agreement \cite{mchugh2012interrater}.
+The \textit{Rules Task} Baseline implementation resulted in an average QWK of 0.826 across each subscore.\footnote{Among the metrics we report, the two aggregate measures include: (1) average subscore QWK, calculated as the mean of the QWK values across all rubric subscores (e.g., R1 to R9 for \Rules), i.e., $\frac{1}{n} \sum_{i=1}^{n} \text{QWK}(S_i, \hat{S}_i)$; and (2) Total Score QWK, computed as $\text{QWK}(\hat{T}, \sum_{i=1}^{n} S_i)$, where $\hat{T}$ is the LLM's predicted Total Score, $\sum_{i=1}^{n} S_i$ is the sum of ground truth subscores, and $n$ is the number of subscores defined by the rubric.} Applying CoTAL resulted in an average QWK of 0.916, which represents an average increase of 0.090 (10.9\%) over the Baseline while using CoTAL.
+By itself, the Baseline implementation provided good results with 7/9 Baseline subscores showing ``strong'' agreement \citep{mchugh2012interrater}.
 Incorrect predictions were evenly split between false positives and negatives (7 and 6, respectively).
 The Baseline underscored the Total Score by exactly one point in 7 of the 32 test set instances because it failed to properly add the predicted subscores (e.g., the LLM awarded 8 subscore points but its predicted Total Score was 7).
-Interestingly, this ``one under" issue was not observed in previous work \cite{cohn2024chain}.
+Interestingly, this ``one under'' issue was not observed in previous work \citep{cohn2024chain}.
 We hypothesize that a large number of subscores (nine for the \textit{Rules Task}) may cause issues during inference due to the exponential nature of combinatorics, resulting in $2^9 = 512$ scoring combinations.
 Further research is necessary to evaluate this hypothesis empirically (i.e., investigating why the LLM incorrectly summed its own subscore predictions so often).
 The LLM Baseline incorrectly predicted 17/32 Total Scores overall (12 of which were underscores).